 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in the accompanying schedule of findings and questioned costs, we identified certain deficiencies in internal control that we consider to be material weaknesses.
-We consider the deficiencies described in the accompanying schedule of findings and questioned costs, as items 2016-001 and 2016-002, to be material weaknesses.
+However, as described in the accompanying schedule of findings and questioned costs, we identified a deficiency in internal control that we consider to be a material weakness.
+We consider the deficiency described in the accompanying schedule of findings and questioned costs, as item 2017-001, to be a material weakness.